SrijanBadhya/Debsoc/Running the PES Debsoc.md

 3. If you thought the walk to the basement deters people, think about travel to a whole other campus.
 4. Of course, cycling the adjes and taking turns is another challenge.

-Sure, online sessions mitigate these issues to quite some extent, but they pretty much convert the university specific cross mock into a regular cross mock.
+Sure, online sessions mitigate these issues to quite some extent, but they pretty much convert the university-specific cross mock into a regular cross mock.

 With NLS, I've held one online cross mock, 2 offline cross mocks at NLS, and one offline cross mock at PES (I adjed them all).